 While the NOAA Office of Habitat Conservation values effectiveness monitoring and research, funds are not included within this solicitation to support these efforts.
-Effectiveness monitoring is longer-term than implementation monitoring, and often requires detailed field investigations of multiple physical, biological, and geochemical processes.
+Effectiveness monitoring is longerterm than implementation monitoring, and often requires detailed field investigations of multiple physical, biological, and geochemical processes.
+Effectiveness monitoring that contributes to tribal capacity building may be considered eligible for funding in this competition.
 Proposals for effectiveness monitoring that do not qualify for other NOAA competitive funding may be eligible for NOAA's Broad Agency Announcement, posted on Grants.gov.